remcohaszing/rehype-mdx-import-media/README.md

 This may prevent other rehype plugins from further processing.
 To avoid this, put `rehype-mdx-import-media` after any other rehype plugins

+## Example

-For example, given a file named `example.mdx` with the following contents:
+Let’s say we have a file named `example.mdx` with the following contents:

 ```mdx
 ![](./image.png)